nus-cs2103-AY2324S1/ip/docs/README.md

 ### `Deadline` - Adds a basic description of your task and deadline.

 Records the description of your task.
-The date format should be in YYYY-MM-DD 24-hr Time.
+The date format should be in YYYY-MM-DD.

 Example of usage:

-`deadline return book/by 2020-12-08 1800`
+`deadline return book/by 2020-12-08`

 Expected outcome: The bot should return the following description.